KaverianDev/BatchChat/README.md

 ```
 now your all done! happy chatting i guess

+# How to Add Mods

+this is pretty straightfoward, just type in mod (username here). howvere if you do not have terminal access, then you can find mods.json and just add a username (make sure you format it properly)<br>
+now do reloadmods in the terminal (if you don't have access to the terminal, then just wait 30s

 # Client-Side Setup
-well there isn't really anything to do, other than download chat.bat from the repo.
+well there isn't really anything to do, other than download chat.bat from the latest release.